slep2-0/WindowsRootkit/README.md

 # Windows Rootkit - By slep2.0

-# EDIT: Implementing a for loop to check for the build number, and use token offsets by that number.
+# EDIT: Rootkit now works on windows 7/10/11. (on popular builds, that is)

 **sorry for screaming at yall :)**